Strontium-90: Industrial applications

 ^{90}Sr finds use in industry as a radioactive source for thickness gauges.

 Medical applications

 ^{90}Sr finds extensive use in medicine as a radioactive source for superficial radiotherapy of some cancers.
-Controlled amounts of ^{90}Sr or of ^{89}Sr can be used in treatment of bone cancer, and to treat coronary restenosis via vascular brachytherapy.
+Controlled amounts of ^{90}Sr or of can be used in treatment of bone cancer, and to treat coronary restenosis via vascular brachytherapy.
 It is also used as a radioactive tracer in medicine and agriculture.

 Aerospace applications

 ^{90}Sr is used as a blade inspection method in some helicopters with hollow blade spars to indicate if a crack has formed.